 You may wish to consider using a payday loan broker.
 Brokers will usually have a panel of lenders that they refer applicants to, so if you’re not successful with one, your application is passed to the next, then the next, and so on.
 You’ll only have complete a single application form, with the broker, rather than having to go through the process several times with several different lenders.

 The Annual Percentage Rate (APR) is a measure designed to help consumers compare loans from different providers.
-However, APR alone should not be used to decide on a payday or short term loan – it is important to consider other factors such as the total amount repayable.

 All payday or short term loan providers must calculate the APR of their products and services using the same calculation.
 It’s calculated based on a one year term (even if the loan is only for one month) which can make already-high rates seem even higher.
 It also takes into consideration both the interest and charges.